mstavro/DPMIR/README.md

-# Repository for Replication of "Do Not Resist: How Police Militarization Increases Repression"
+# Repository for Replication of "Does Police Militarization Increase Repression?"
-Replication data for the paper "Do Not Resist: How Police Militarization Increases Repression"
+Replication data for the paper "Does Police Militarization Increase Repression?"

 ### Folder and File Descriptions
 #### Main Replication Files